project-gary/gary/docs/user_guide.md

     Node == machine/vm/whatever.

-Currently there are no binaries.
+Currently there are no prebuilt binaries.
+Once we reach pre-alpha these will be maintained.
 To install you will need rust/cargo.
 The project can easily be built by running `cargo build` a docker build environment is on the road map but not currently supported.

 `cargo build` can also be used to build the `garyctl` client if you would like to use that to interact with your running cluster.